tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   ![confusion_matrix.png](Images/confusion_matrix.png)

 Communicate to students that a classification report can also be used to evaluate a model.
-When evaluating a model, the accuracy, precision, and recall must all be evaluated to ensure the rate of false-positives and false-negatives are minimal.
+When evaluating a model, the accuracy, precision, and recall must all be evaluated to ensure that the rate of false positives and false negatives are minimal.
 The results from these tests can be stored within a classification report, which can be used to assess and evaluate the number of predicted occurrences for each class.

 * Classification reports calculate the precision, recall, and f1 score (accuracy in relation to precision and recall), and can be generated using the sklearn `metrics.classification_report` module.
 All that is required to execute the `classification_report` function is the actual data points and predicted data points.